igreen1/lmu-cmsi-386/homework6/written-exercises.md

 ```

 ### Solution:
+A) Using deep binding, this program outputs `8` because the binding occurs in the outer main function.

+B) Using shallow binding, this program outputs `5` because the binding occurs inside the g(h) function.

 ## Problem 5
 Show the output of the following code fragment under the following four conditions: (a) pass by value, (b) pass by reference, (c) pass by value-result, and (d) pass-by-name.